 John S. O'Brien, Deputy Director, Legislative Budget Board

-HB2638 by Goodman (Relating to measures to support efforts of municipalities and counties to recruit or retain special events.), Committee Report 1st House, Substituted
+HB2638 by Goodman (Relating to measures to support efforts of municipalities and counties to recruit or retain special events.), As Introduced

 The bill would add Chapter 398 to Subtitle C, Title 12 of the Local Government Code, relating to measures to support efforts of municipalities and/or counties to recruit or retain special events.

-The host community seeking funds under this bill would have to submit its special event plan, as certified by the Comptroller, to the Texas Economic Development and Tourism Office.
-The Tourism Office would submit the plan to the Governor, the Lieutenant Governor, and the Speaker of the House of Representatives for approval.
+Not less than six months before the first day of a special event, the host community seeking funds under this bill would have to submit its special event plan to the Texas Economic Development and Tourism Office.
+The plan would include an estimate of the total amount of expenses each political subdivision within the host community anticipated would be incurred in hosting the event, and a request that an amount of money not to exceed one-half of the amount of total estimated expenses be deposited by the Comptroller of Public Accounts into a special event trust fund (established outside the State Treasury and held in trust by the Comptroller) for the host community.
+The Tourism Office would submit the plan to the Governor, Lieutenant Governor, and the Speaker of the House of Representatives for approval.
 If written approval from each were not received, the special event plan would be considered disapproved.

 The bill would take effect September 1, 2005.

-Note: This legislation would do one or more of the following: create or recreate a dedicated account in the General Revenue Fund, create or recreate a special or trust fund either with or outside of the Treasury, or create a dedicated revenue source.
-Legislative policy, implemented as Government Code 403.094, consolidated special funds (except those affected by constitutional, federal, or other restrictions) into the General Revenue Fund as of August 31, 1993 and eliminated all applicable statutory revenue dedications as of August 31, 1995.
-Each subsequent Legislature has reviewed bills that affect funds consolidation.
-The fund, account, or revenue dedication included in this bill would be subject to funds consolidation review by the current Legislature.
+The legislation would create or recreate a special or trust fund either with or outside of the Treasury, or create a dedicated revenue source.
+Therefore, the fund, account, or revenue dedication included in this bill would be subject to funds consolidation review by the current Legislature.

 JOB, SD, JRO, WP, EB